tomjridge/tomjridge.github.io/about.md

 ## Bio (for conferences)

-Tom Ridge is a programmer currently working for OCamlLabs/Tarides on various OCaml and blockchain projects.
+Tom Ridge is a programmer currently working for altodata on on various projects for the rail industry, using AWS technologies mostly (Lambda, CloudFormation, RDS (PostgreSQL), SNS, SQS etc.) and Python.

+Before that he worked for OCamlLabs/Tarides on various OCaml and blockchain projects.
 He has a special interest in filesystems and storage layers.

 Prior to this he was a Senior Lecturer at the University of Leicester from 2009 to 2021.
 His background is in formal methods and theorem